hbstack/theme/content/docs/introduction/index.md

   - razonyang
 ---

-A fast, responsive and feature-rich Hugo theme for blog and documentations site.
+A fast, responsive and feature-rich Hugo theme for blog and documentation site.

 <!--more-->